Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

-Accounting for user-side carbon emissions is a challenging task, due to two main reasons.
-Firstly, the electricity system is a large-scale and complex interconnected socio-technical system with numerous different generators, users, and stakeholders.
-Secondly, user-side carbon emissions are artificially allocated from generation-side emissions, and thus they are physically unmeasurable and difficult to verify.
-Consequently, a number of accounting methods based on diverse mechanisms have been proposed to account for user-side emissions, which may produce very different emission numbers.
-Ongoing debates continue to persist regarding which method should be established as the standard for practical applications.

-Before proceeding, a natural question is why ``good" carbon accounting is necessary.
-The answer varies from case to case, and the key reasons include: \begin{itemize} \item [1)] Carbon accounting assigns the responsibility for carbon emissions to end-users, which potentially associates with significant real-world social and economic benefits or penalties, especially in the future with increasingly stringent decarbonization regulations and policies. \item [2)] Carbon accounting lays the foundation for decarbonization decision-making.
-Unfaithful accounting results are less informative or may even mislead policy design, investment, projects, market, and regulatory decisions. \end{itemize}

-To attain reliable, effective, and informative carbon accounting, this paper suggests and adheres to the following three guiding principles:
+Demand-side (Scope 2) carbon accounting is challenging and complex, as the electricity systems are large-scale interconnected socio-technical systems with various generators, consumers, and stakeholders.
+Moreover, demand-side carbon emissions are virtually allocated quantities that cannot be measured physically.
+As a result, numerous carbon accounting methods based on diverse mechanisms have been proposed to quantify demand-side emissions, often yielding significantly varying carbon emission figures.
+Trustworthy and informative carbon accounting is necessitated because 1) carbon accounting quantifies the emissions responsibility, which associates with real-world social and economic benefits or penalties; 2) carbon accounting informs decarbonization decision-making, and unfaithful accounting results are less informative or may even mislead investments, projects, market design, and policy development.
+Hence, this paper suggests the following three guiding principles for carbon accounting.

-\begin{principle} \textbf{\emph{The total user-side emissions should be equal to the total generation-side emissions.}} \end{principle} This principle suggests that the user-side emission numbers are not artificial attributes of electricity, but should add up and be consistent with the physical generation-side emissions.
-Hence, carbon accounting mechanisms should avoid the double-accounting issue, as well as scenarios when multiple entities claim credit for the same emission reduction.
+\begin{principle} \textbf{\emph{The total demand-side emissions should be equal to the total generation-side emissions.}} \end{principle} While this principle may appear trivial, it underscores a crucial property that the demand-side emissions are not artificial attributes of electricity but should add up and be consistent with the physical generation-side emissions.
+Therefore, carbon accounting needs to prevent double accounting and the instances when multiple entities claim credits for the same emission reduction.